 Massage is safe for seniors, as long as the client is comfortable during the treatment and communicates with the therapist.
-Some seniors maybe more sensitive to pain or less mobile, but all therapists are trained to read body language and sense when the client is in discomfort or unable to reach a certain rage of motion.
+Some seniors maybe more sensitive to pain or less mobile, but all therapists are trained to read Healthy Body language and sense when the client is in discomfort or unable to reach a certain rage of motion.

 Massage treatment is non-invasive, relaxing and natural.
 It is therefore generally considered a safe treatment for most people.